 At 6.5 fps, the 6-frame RAW buffer will be filled in about a second.
 Capturing peak action within that second often requires careful timing of the shutter release press.

 If continuous shooting is required, AF is likely also required.
 Shooting at 3.5 fps will allow a longer shooting period before filling the buffer.
-That spec was not provided at review time.
+My test delivered 18 images, for a reasonable duration.

 If a longer continuous burst is required, JPG image capture is the option, permitting about 100 shots at the specified framerate.